elos/documentation/guide/2 - Data Model.md

     ∀ r ∈ R, ∃ zero or more multiple links which belong to that record.

-So there are four bits: name, kind, id(s) of other record, and whether we expect it to be multiple.
+So there are four bits: name, kind, id(s) of the other record, and whether we expect it to be multiple link.

 Let's extend our notion of a record:

     ∀ r ∈ R:
-        * Traits(r) →  { t, ... ∈ Traits }
+        * Traits(r) →  { t, ... ∈ Traits } (we said a record must have at least an id, and book keep traits)
         * Links(r) → ∅ ∨ { t, ... ∈ Traits } (a record need not have links)

     and remember